Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 2/Arc 2 - The City of Change.md

 	- the party might spill the tea but if they are avoidant, verdant will have investigated the bosy of ferderic and perhaps note that this is the work of some concept-related ability
 		- que loredump of the concepts and perhaps an explanationfor why they want to know more about the concept of flow.
 	- perhaps, ask the party what their goal is for their character, this will be fulfilled by the research group as best as possible, IF the party fulfills this mission.
-- then, Semyon will tell the party about [[Yataghatay]], the City of Change.
+- then, Semyon will tell the party about Yataghatay, the City of Change.
 	- Cue some lore about Semyon as well.
 	- Semyon will not tell the party that he is a changeling directly
 	- Semyon will only insinuat ethat he's worked with poeple from yatagatay before.